sciZer0/7/v/README.md

 The protocol is represented through describing a specific blockchain being built based on the given protocol — specifically, through describing the Unicorn (**U**) blockchain.

-The U blockchain has

-* **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+Importantly, the U blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 <br>